7hacker/data-structures-algorithms-in-python/README.md

 swallow.py : Generate Numeronyms for a word upto size 2: Example: "nailed" can be compressed to n4d, na3d, n3ed, n2led, na2ed, nai2d

+tree_postOrder_iterative.py : Given a binary tree, print the post-order traversal without using recursion

 wildcard.py : Given a string of 0's, 1's and ?'s print out all the possible results where ?'s can be substituted for 0 or 1